PatrykBuniX/next-formik-chakra-demo/README.md

 - delete account.
 - display books for authenticated user,
 - generate new access token if it has expired.
+- user with `admin` role can add books,

 Functionalities not implemented yet:

-- user with `admin` role can add books,
+- user with `admin` role can delete books,

 ## Run project locally: